Skip to content

 We cover a lot more about trademarks in the below video:

 We do not have any suppliers of Kirkcowan whisky at present.
-However, there have been a significant number of casks of Kirkcowan sold via the specialist whisky auction Whisky Bull Auctions, which can provide you with an open market valuation for casks of Kirkowan spirit.
+However, until 2023 there was a significant number of casks of Kirkcowan sold via the specialist whisky auction Whisky Bull Auctions, which can provide you with an open market valuation for casks of Kirkowan spirit.

 In January 2023 a Kirkcowan 2021 PX Sherry butt sold for £5,000.
 See the lot here.